 If the tank air gauge is showing air pressure, then, so should the gauge on your regulator.
 They may not show the same pressure though, depending on the pressure level in the tank, and the pressure setting of the air regulator.

-Please see this regulator information page for details about regulator operation if you need a bit of help with what they are and how regulators work.
+Please see the regulator information page on this site for details about regulator operation if you need a bit of help with what they are and how regulators work.